April-thunder/Creative_Technologist/readme.md

 ## Notes

-- The page is adaptive from deskop to the iPhone 4 sizes
+- The page is adaptive from deskop to the iPhone 4
 ## Demo

+Click the link to see the page https://april-thunder.github.io/Creative_Technologist/